Marea-Icons/Marea/README.md

 # Marea
 Icons for deepin version 4.9
-Marea icons are designed to be used in Deepin OS, Icons created by Car and maintained by Deepin in Spanish.
+Marea icons are designed to be used in Deepin OS, Icons created by Car and maintained by Deepin in Spanish community http://www.deepinenespañol.org
 Licensed under GPLv3 compatible.